forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 ## Hugo

-Hugo is the static site generator founded by Steve Francia, a primary contributor to Google’s Go programming language.
-So naturally, Hugo is built using Go!
+Hugo is a static site generator written in Go.
+It was founded by Steve Francia in 2013, but these days its development is community-driven, led by Bjørn Erik Pedersen.

 Started in 2013, Hugo has quickly grown to become the second most popular SSG with over 24k stars on GitHub